Working from home

 1. Maintaining workflow

-Some or all of your work may already be captured on casework or workflow systems making it easy to track activity and milestones.
+Some or all your work may already be captured on casework or workflow systems making it easy to track activity and milestones.
 But not all your work may be covered or, perhaps, none if your work is largely or exclusively advisory.
 This makes email more vital than ever even though it may not be the ideal tool for collaboration – realistically it is the main way that work-related messages will be exchanged.

 Tips: